Highlights

 Renowned for its picturesque medieval villages and rugged coastline with numerous idyllic coves, ports, and beaches, the Costa Brava runs from the Spanish and French Mediterranean border down to just north of Barcelona.
 Since you have a rental car at your disposal, make a day of exploring some of Costa Brava's most charming villages and discover what makes this region so special.

 Today's self-guided adventure focuses on three special towns.
 Your first stop is the picturesque fishing village of Cadaqués, where narrow winding streets and whitewashed houses transport you back in time.
 Next, explore Palafrugell, a charming beach town known for its pristine shores and vibrant atmosphere.
 Finally, venture to Figueres, a town steeped in the artistic legacy of Salvador Dalí.
-Visit the renowned Dalí Theatre-Museum, a surreal journey into the mind of one of the 20th century's most eccentric and influential artists.
+Here you can also visit the renowned Dalí Theatre-Museum, a surreal journey into the mind of one of the 20th century's most eccentric and influential artists.

 Day 10: Drive to Barcelona, Depart